 Location: Dunedin

-In the heart of Auckland lies the largest university in New Zealand.
-Founded in 1883, The University of Auckland has a long-standing reputation for excellence.
-It consistently ranks highly in various fields, including arts, sciences, and engineering.
+The University of Auckland is one of the top public universities in New Zealand and the largest university in New Zealand.
+Founded in 1883, it has a long-standing reputation for excellence and consistently ranks highly in various fields, including the arts, sciences, and engineering.

 Key Departments: